glzr-io/glazewm/README.md

 - Improve handling of fullscreen and maximized windows.
 - More bar components.
-- Avoid managing windows that can't be moved/resized (eg. windows running with elevated priveleges).
 - Change the size of sibling windows when a tiling window is resized with the sizing border.

 # Configuration